 Although you uploaded unofficial documents when you applied, you must also submit your final official transcript (and any other missing document(s) noted on your status-check) to the Office of Graduate Studies prior to the start of classes.
 New students can either mail the documents in or hand-deliver to the following address when they arrive to campus:

 Office of Graduate Studies

 The official and final payment deadline for the semester can be found on the GT Bursar's calendar, http://www.bursar.gatech.edu/content/bursar-calendar.

-For our planning purposes, as well as ensuring we have enough time for I-20 processing, we ask that new students inform us of their “final” decision to enroll on or before June 15th.
-If it turns out that you can arrive sooner than expected, or should you need to defer due to visa issues, we will do our very best to work with you.
+For our planning purposes, as well as ensuring we have enough time for I-20 processing, we ask that new students inform us of their “final” decision to enroll by the date listed in the offer letter.
+If it turns out that you require a little more flexibility, we will do our very best to work with you.
 We realize the current situation has made it extremely difficult to make and finalize decisions.
-Incoming students should notify Amanda Ford of their decision (firstname.lastname@example.org).
+Incoming students should notify Amanda Ford of their decision (email@example.com).

-Each year, ISyE holds new student orientation sessions for all graduate programs the week prior to classes beginning.
-Your ISyE graduate program orientation is mandatory.
-More details about orientation will be sent via email later this summer.
-IF campus does not reopen for a regular semester, we will coordinate virtual orientation sessions for our incoming students.
+Each year, ISyE holds a mandatory new student orientation sessions for all graduate programs the week prior to classes beginning.
+Due to COVID-19, we can expect this year's orientation sessions to be held virtually.
 In addition to our ISyE new student orientation, the Office of Graduate Studies holds their own sessions which you may choose to attend (https://grad.gatech.edu/orientation-gradexpo).